 Get into teams of 3 to 4 people.
 Form as many letters as you can using your own bodies.
 You can use more than one person to create a letter.

 Form the letters L, D, I, Z, A, and R using wooden sticks.
 Can you work out who sent the message by rearranging the letters?
 Can you build the letters so they stand upright?
 Did it work?
-What could be helpful?
+What could helpful?
 (Blu Tack?
 Frozen peas?)

 Tip: continue the construction project using sticks and peas!
 What’s the biggest and tallest single structure that you can build?

-Suggestion for pre-school cooperation: “Smeek tag”
+Suggestion for first-grader cooperation: “Smeek tag”

 One person is ‘it’.
 When someone gets caught, they have to form the letter S (using either their hands or their whole body) and then hiss.
 Rescuing people: someone runs opposite the person who was caught and makes the same kind of letter S.